lachrist/linvail/README.md

 Using Linvail requires to juggle between three sets of values: *Wild*, *Tame* and *Dirty*.
 Dirty values can only be obtained by calling the user-defined function `membrane.taint`.
-There is no restriction on dirty values because Linvail always uses the other used-defined function `membrane.clean` before using them them in any operation.
+There is no restriction on dirty values because Linvail always passes them to the other used-defined function `membrane.clean` before using them them in any operation.
 Wild values are values which seem to contain only other wild values.
 By opposition, tame values seem to only contain dirty values.
 A wild value can be converted to a tame value with the Linvail-defined function `capture` and a tame value can be converted to a wild value with the Linvail-defined function `release`.
-These two functions involve wrapping objects into ECMAScript proxies which will perform the appropriate conversion.
+These two functions involve wrapping objects into ECMAScript proxies which perform the appropriate conversion.

 ![category](img/category.png)